18F/handbook/_pages/general/hiring/term-extensions.md

 ## What's the process?

 Term renewals are not automatic.
-They require a lot of thought and deliberation &ndash; and paperwork:
+They require a lot of thought and deliberation &ndash; and a fair bit of bureacratic process, too.

 1. On a quarterly basis, People Ops will reach out to the Director of each office with a list of staff whose 2-year terms are about to end.